querkmachine/beeps.website/src/blog/2026-03-30-newbies-guide-form-design.md

 {% character character="ash", variant="thinking" %}
 There are a few exceptions to this, the primary among them being 'compact' examples such as sign-in and search forms.

-Users don't tend to go through the same providing and reviewing phases, and their usual placement in space-limited parts of a page means that using floating or placeholder style labels is often necessary.
+Users don't tend to go through the same providing and reviewing phases, and their usual placement in space-limited parts of a page means that using floating or placeholder-style labels is often necessary.
 They should still have actual `<label>` elements in your code though; just make sure you're [inclusively hiding them](https://css-tricks.com/inclusively-hidden/).
 {% endcharacter %}

 ## Size inputs according to their expected answers